khcanniff/TigAR/Documentation/Guides/CodingStyle.md

-# The Official Ed CS Development C# Style Guide
+# The Official TigAR CS Development C# Style Guide

 This style guidewas taken mostly from raywanderlich and is different from others you may see, because the focus is centered on readability for print and the web.